maxspxtr/simple-blockchain/README.md

 - Python implementation with easy-to-understand code

 ## Prerequisites
-- Python 3.x installed on your system.
+- Python should be installed on your system.

 ## Installation
 1. Clone the repository: